linogaliana/mindist/README.md

 ![](./inst/cmd.png)

-The goal of mindist is to ...
+The goal of mindist is to provide an interface for minimum distance estimation on `R`

 ## Installation